 Preheat a wok or large skillet over medium-high heat; when hot, add the oil, the garlic/chile mixture and the onion.
 Cook, stirring constantly, until the garlic releases its fragrance, about 30 seconds.
 Add the pork and a splash of the sauce.
 Cook, breaking up the meat with a wooden spoon, until the pork is cooked through, about 5 minutes.

 Drain the noodles and add them with the bell peppers to the pan.
 Increase the heat to high, and add the sauce.
 Cook, tossing everything together and separating the noodles, until all ingredients are coated with the sauce and it thickens slightly.

 Toss in the basil and the additional two chiles.
 Serve immediately with a side of lime wedges.

 - If you’re hosting a group, try serving this alongside a thai salad to make things stretch a bit.
 I’ve got great options here, here and here.

-- Awesome tip for keeping your basil fresh at home – Trim the ends and place them in a glass of water.
+- To keep your basil fresh at home trim the ends and place them in a glass of water.
 Place a plastic bag over the top and keep it on your counter (not the refrigerator).
 It should last for nearly a week this way!